Joan Burge presenting her it's a wrap webinar on professional development for administrative assistants

 15. Let Gratitude and Presence Anchor Your Ambition

-Life is hard and it is beautiful, full of climbs and valleys, and we were never meant to navigate it alone.
+Life is hard and it is beautiful, full of growth and challenge.

-- Which of these 15 lessons do I most need right now?
+• Which of these lessons do I need most?

-- Where do I need to raise my standards, or my courage?
+• Where do I need to raise my standards or courage?

-- How will I invest in myself this year, regardless of budgets or titles?
+• How will I invest in myself this year?

 I’ll see you in the new year.